Hydrocodone Withdrawal Treatment Center

 Fortunately, through three decades of experience and research, Doctor Andre Waismann recognized the root of Hydrocodone dependence or any opioid dependence.
-His old rapid detox treatment method in the 1990s helped him to identify the biological roots of opioid dependency, and the ability to achieve an endorphin-receptor equilibrium to defeat the dependency.
+His old rapid anesthesia detoxification treatment method in the 1990s helped him to identify the biological roots of opioid dependency, and the ability to achieve an endorphin-receptor equilibrium to defeat the dependency.
 He then developed a medical procedure using advanced medicine, ANR, to help his patients overcome opioid addiction, dependency, and withdrawal.

 Hydrocodone Withdrawal Symptoms

 As one becomes dependent to hydrocodone, withdrawal can occur if the body does not receive hydrocodone.
 This can especially occur if someone abruptly stops using hydrocodone without clinical supervision.